 This is a UK-based centre run by two construction lawyers, both dedicated to reducing corruption in construction, with a huge database of supportive material and templates that you can pick up and use.
-Since its launch in 2008, the GIACC Resource Centre has been visited online by organisations and individuals from 190 countries.
+Since its launch in 2008, the GIACC Resource Centre has been visited on-line by organisations and individuals from 190 countries.
 They provide free on-line information, advice and tools, for both governments and companies, including:

-- Corruption information: Detailed analysis of what is corruption, why corruption occurs, how corruption occurs, why avoid corruption, liability for corruption, and cost of corruption. - Examples of corruption: Hypothetical examples of how different types of corruption take place through the project phases. - Anti-corruption programmesfor organisations, governments, funders, project owners and business associations/professional institutions. - Project Anti-Corruption System(PACS): A set of measures designed to help prevent corruption on major projects.
-See the box below.
+- Corruption information: Detailed analysis of what is corruption, why corruption occurs, how corruption occurs, why avoid corruption, liability for corruption, and cost of corruption. - Examples of corruption: Hypothetical examples of how different types of corruption take place through the project phases. - Anti-corruption programmes for organisations, governments, funders, project owners and business associations/professional institutions. - Project Anti-Corruption System (PACS): A set of measures designed to help prevent corruption on major projects.
+See the box below. - Anti-corruption PACS Templates measures: Specific The PACS Templates are model agreements and tools which parties can use to assist them in implementing anti-corruption measures on projects.
+They can be used in their existing anti-corruption form, or may be modified to suit the requirements of the country and project.

-PACS Templates

-The PACS Templates are model agreements and tools which parties can use to assist them in implementing anti-corruption measures on projects.
-They can be used in their existing form, or may be modified to suit the requirements of the country and project.
 These templates have been designed for major projects.
-They will need to be simplified where they are to be used for smaller projects.
-Click on either the "pdf" or "word" link beside each template title below to access the template.
+They will need to be simplified where measures which they are to be used for smaller projects.
+Click on either the "pdf" or "word" link beside each template title below to access the template. an organisation Template 1: Independent Assessor Agreement (pdf) (word) can implement, Template 2: Anti-Corruption Agreement (pdf) (word) Template 3: Notices of Breach (pdf) (word) either separately, Template 4: Disclosure Form (pdf) (word) Template 5: Disclosure Assessment Guide (pdf) (word) or as part of an Template 6: Anti-Corruption Rules for Individuals (pdf) (word) Template 7: Benefits Register (pdf) (word) anti-corruption Template 8: Anti-Corruption Training Manual (pdf) (word) Template 9: Anti-Corruption Notice to Government (pdf) (word) programme.
+See Template 10: Anti-Corruption Government Commitment (pdf) (word) index on left of page to access these measures.

-'''

-Template 1: Independent Assessor Agreement (pdf) (word)

-'''

-Template 2: Anti-Corruption Agreement (pdf) (word)

-Template 3: Notices of Breach (pdf) (word)

-Template 4: Disclosure Form (pdf) (word)

-Template 5: Disclosure Assessment Guide (pdf) (word)

-Template 6: Anti-Corruption Rules for Individuals (pdf) (word)

-Template 7: Benefits Register (pdf) (word)

-Template 8: Anti-Corruption Training Manual (pdf) (word)

-Template 9: Anti-Corruption Notice to Government (pdf) (word)

-Template 10: Anti-Corruption Government Commitment (pdf) (word)

-Anti-corruption measures: Specific anti-corruption measures which an organisation can implement, either separately, or as part of an anti-corruption programme.
-See index on left of page to access these measures.

 - Anti-corruption training: On-line anti-corruption training module (available in English, Spanish, French, German, Italian, Polish and Romanian).
-Anti-corruption training manual (available in English, Spanish and Chinese). - Dealing with corruption: Advice on how organisations, individuals and the publiccan deal with corrupt situations. - Informationon anti-corruption conventions, forums, indices and surveys, and initiatives. - 4.2 CONSTRUCTION SECTOR TRANSPARENCY INITIATIVE (COST)
+Anti-corruption training manual (available in English, Spanish and Chinese). - Dealing with corruption: Advice on how organisations, individuals and the public can deal with corrupt situations. - Information on anti-corruption conventions, forums, indices and surveys, and initiatives.

+4.2 CONSTRUCTION SECTOR TRANSPARENCY INITIATIVE (COST)

-COST is a multi-stakeholder sector-specific initiative, currently with 15 participating nations.
-Launched in 2012, 'COST grew out of the lessons learnt from a three-year pilot programme which tested the viability of a new transparency and accountability process in eight countries.
+CoST is a multi-stakeholder sector-specific initiative, currently with 15 participating nations.
+Launched in 2012, 'CoST grew out of the lessons learnt from a three-year pilot programme which tested the viability of a new transparency and accountability process in eight countries.
 COST promotes transparency by disclosing data from public infrastructure investment.'
 The COST initiative is gradually extending its footprint and now has four categories of activity: